-The full list of power-management modes supported by Workspot is:
+The full list of power-management modes supported by Workspot and their corresponding System Sleeping States is:

 Note: Different Clouds support different power-management modes.
 See the Power Management Compatibility Matrix for more information.